Economics of Sustainability

 - Economics and climate change

-- Economic growth alternatives
+- Economic growth and heretical alternatives

-- Economics for sustainability
+- Economics for sustainability: an uneasy marriage?

-No special requirements
+No additional requirements

 This intensive subject explores the interplay between economics and sustainability.
 Students will examine the explanatory power and policy impact of the dominant neoclassical economics paradigm in order to understand its benefits and limitations in relation to sustainability.
 The subject provides an overview of economic tools and techniques for dealing with sustainability problems and introduces alternative economic perspectives, which challenge economic orthodoxy.

 Please Note: All students studying at Murdoch University will need to complete the compulsory unit, Murdoch Academic Passport (MAP100), which only takes 2-3 hours to complete online.
 Find out more: http://goto.murdoch.edu.au/MurdochAcademicPassport.